 o Dispensed by the licensed pharmacist or practitioner on a written prescription that is recorded and maintained in the pharmacist§s or practitioner§s record.

---
+7A.
+Drug Rebate Offset --This is a rebate from the manufacturer to the State medical assistance plan for single source drugs and innovator multiple source drugs that are dispersed to Medicaid recipients.
+Rebates are to take place quarterly.

+NOTE: Vaccines are not subject to the rebate agreements.

 8. Dental Services.
 (See 42 CFR 440.100.) --These are services that are diagnostic, preventive or corrective procedures provided by, or under the supervision of, a dentist in practice of his or her profession including treatment of :